Skip to main content

 If your cortisol is already low, ashwagandha is usually not appropriate.
 Low morning cortisol can signal HPA axis suppression, which needs a fuller workup before adding any adaptogen.
 We would order an ACTH stimulation test or a more detailed adrenal evaluation first.

 You can take ashwagandha with caffeine.
-Many of our Philly patients pair morning coffee with evening ashwagandha and report cleaner energy without the afternoon crash.
+Many of our Philly patients pair morning coffee with evening ashwagandha and report better energy without the afternoon crash.
 If you are sensitive to caffeine, dial back coffee first because excess caffeine can override the calming effect.

 There are forms you should avoid.
 Cheap, unstandardized "ashwagandha powder" products often contain inconsistent withanolide levels and have shown contamination with lead and arsenic.
 Stick with standardized extracts (KSM-66 or Sensoril) from brands with independent third-party testing.